kofplayer/vactor/Readme.md

 # vactor

-vactor is a high-performance, lightweight virtual actor framework.
-It supports message sending, request/response, event dispatching, and watch/notify mechanisms.
-This is a single-process implementation that does not depend on any third-party libraries, making it easy to integrate into your project.
-It also provides support for distributed extensions; see my distributed implementation at [dvactor](https://github.com/kofplayer/dvactor).
-You can also implement your own distributed extension.
+vactor is a high-performance, lightweight virtual actor framework that does not depend on any third-party libraries.

-## Designd
+## Design

 - All actors always logically exist and cannot be actively created or destroyed.
 - When sending a message to an actor, if the actor has not been created, the system will automatically create it.